Health Insurance Sub-Limits – All You Need To Know

 Sub limit on diseases/treatments

-Insurers often have sub-limits on certain diseases or treatments.
-Some of these are cataract operations, knee surgeries of certain types, kidney stone, tonsillitis, and piles.
-It is important to check the sub-limit clause in a health plan before purchasing it, so as to avoid buying a policy with too many sub-limits.
+There are several diseases that are so common that 3 in 5 people suffer from them.
+Insurers often have sub-limits on these diseases or treatments.
+Some of the common diseases that insurers have sub limits on are cataract operations, high blood pressure, pre-planned procedures like plastic surgery, knee surgeries of certain types, kidney stones, tonsillitis, and piles.
+An insurer puts a sub-limit on treatments for such conditions and procedures.
+It is important to check the sub-limit clause in a health plan before purchasing it, so as to select the best health insurance policy with minimum sub-limits.

-For example, if there is a sub-limit of 40% on a kidney stone surgery, and the cost of the surgery is Rs 1 lakh, the insurer would pay only Rs 40,000.
+For example, there could be a sub limit clause for such treatments that specifies that an insurer will bear only 80% of the bill or 1% of the sum insured can be used for treatments with sub-limits.
+Similarly, if there is a sub-limit of 40% on a kidney stone surgery, and the cost of the surgery is Rs 1 lakh, the insurer would pay only Rs 40,000.
 The policyholder would have to shell out Rs 60,000 from his own pocket.

 Sub limit on room rent, ambulance, doctor’s fee